Find Trade Colleges

 Types of Pipelayer

 In the United States, there were 44,100 jobs for Pipelayer in 2016.
 New jobs are being produced at a rate of 17.2% which is above the national average.
 The Bureau of Labor Statistics predicts 7,600 new jobs for Pipelayer by 2026.
-The BLS estimates 5,700 yearly job openings in this field.
+There will be an estimated 5,700 positions for Pipelayer per year.

 undefined